DiscM/flowstatedemos/QuickStart.md

 - Add 2-3 paired activation zones.
 - Add a shared progress label.
-- Require both players to stand near matching stations.
+- Require both of you to stand near matching stations.
 - End with a message that the bridge or route is complete.

 For a 60-minute version: